-Please allow several hours per appointment – while we make every effort to provide efficient service, unanticipated emergencies can occur at anytime.
+Appointment duration will often depend on the service requested and can range from 15 minutes to several hours per appointment.
+While we make every effort to provide efficient service, unanticipated emergencies can occur at any time.

-Consular fees can only be paid with cash( Meticais or US Dollars), Debit and credit card.
-Private checks are not acceptable.
+Consular fees can only be paid with cash( Mozambican Meticais or U.S. Dollars), debit/ credit card.

 Security at the Embassy